PaulArnaud/EspaceFurcanASBL/README.md

 I have made the [Ubuntu one](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

-IMPORTANT : It was important for me also to follow this [guide](https://docs.docker.com/install/linux/linux-postinstall/) (to transform docker permission).
+IMPORTANT : It was important for me also to follow this [guide](https://docs.docker.com/install/linux/linux-postinstall/) (to modify docker permission).

 ### Explaination